MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-mesh-portal.md

 ---
-title: Mesh Portal migration guide
+title: Set up Mesh Portal (Preview)
 description: Prepare your organization to adopt Mesh and its features.
 Organize a team to manage setup and distribution.
 author: typride
 ms.author: tmilligan